Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

-where $u=U_0/E_R$ with $E_R$ being recoil energy, $n_z$ is the quantum number for the longitudinal vibrational state, $\tilde{\alpha}_{E1}$ is the differential E1 polarizability between the ground state and the excited state of the clock transition, and $\tilde{\alpha}_{M1E2}$ and $\tilde{\beta}$ are the differential multipolarizability and hyperpolarizability, respectively.
-This includes the effect of the longitudinal temperature of atoms in the latice in the form of $n_z$ and effects in Eq. \ref{EqACStark1}.
-The radial temperature $T_r$ can be incorporated by modifying $u^j$ to $(1+jk_BT_r/uE_R)^{-1}u^j$, where $j$ is the exponent on $u$ for each term in Eq. \ref{EqACStark2} and $k_B$ is Boltzmann constant.
-Experimental efforts are also made to cool radial temperature \cite{PhysRevLett.133.053401,PhysRevLett.129.113202}.
-Analysis with this formalism resulted in the idea of operational magic intensity \cite{PhysRevLett.121.263202}.
-Even with these characterizations, the lattice ac Stark shift remains the major source of uncertainty in the best optical lattice clocks.
-A careful analysis on the order of $10^{-19}$ is reported for Sr \cite{PhysRevLett.130.113203}, leading to a relative uncertainty of $9\times 10^{-19}$ \cite{PhysRevLett.133.023401}.
-Similar analysis is also going on for Yb \cite{2409.10782}.
-An alternative method to suppress the uncertainty from the ac Stark shift is to make use of atoms with small higher-order effects.
-Particularly, hyperpolarizability for Hg, Cd, and Zn is calculated to be smaller than for Sr and Yb \cite{PhysRevA.93.043420}.
-These clocks can be potentially useful in the context of the ac Stark shift, in addition to the BBR shift.
+where $u=U_0/E_R$ with $E_R$ being recoil energy for lattice light, $\tilde{\alpha}_{E1}$ is the differential E1 polarizability between the ground and excited states of the clock transition, $\nu_L$ is the lattice laser frequency, $\delta_L$ is the detuning of the lattice laser frequency from the E1 magic frequency and $\tilde{\alpha}_{M1E2}$ and $\tilde{\beta}$ are the differential multipolarizability and hyperpolarizability, respectively.
+This formulation accounts for the effect of the longitudinal temperature of atoms in the lattice via $n_z$ and incorporates the shifts in Eq. \ref{EqACStark1}.
+The radial temperature $T_r$ can be included by modifying $u^j$ as $(1+jk_BT_r/uE_R)^{-1}u^j$, where $j$ is the exponent on $u$ for each term in Eq. \ref{EqACStark2}.
+Using this formalism, the concept of operational magic intensity was itroduced \cite{PhysRevLett.121.263202}.
+However, despite these characterizations, the lattice ac Stark shift remains one of the major sources of uncertainty in the best optical lattice clocks.
+A careful analysis on the order of $10^{-19}$ is reported for Sr \cite{PhysRevLett.130.113203}, leading to a fractional uncertainty of $8.1\times 10^{-19}$ \cite{PhysRevLett.133.023401}.
+Similar analysis is also going on for Yb \cite{PhysRevLett.134.033201}.
+An alternative approach to suppress the uncertainty from the ac Stark shift is to use atoms with small higher-order effects.
+Particularly, hyperpolarizability for Hg, Cd, and Zn is calculated to be smaller than that for Sr and Yb \cite{PhysRevA.93.043420}.
+These clocks can be potentially useful to suppress uncertainties related to the lattice ac Stark shift, in addition to the BBR shift.